 Chester University Sanctuary Award

 The University of Chester offer a Sanctuary Award to applicants seeking sanctuary.
 Successful recipients will receive a full tuition fee waiver that is payable in each academic year of the course.
+In addition up to £2,500 a year is available for essential study costs.
 Priority is given to applicants who live within easy commuting distance of the University of Chester.
 Additional support is developed for each student to enable them to identify and overcome barriers to achievement on their degree programme.
 For further information, follow this link:

 Accessing Medical Care for those Seeking Asylum

 Often those seeking sanctuary in the UK may not know what medical care they can access and how the NHS works.
 The following is a link, taken from The Quaker Asylum Refugee Network, on how to access care.
 The leaflet is produced in English and some other languages.

 ‘Just Ask’ is a helpline and support service for the LGBTQ+ community.
 Anyone who would like contact is welcome at the Rainbow Tea Rooms cafe (28 Bridge Street, Chester) and community space or can contact the group via:

 Email [email protected]